 The archived web is much more slippery in this regard, and often harder for historians to access methodologically and technically than official sources with clearer digital and non-digital “paper trials”.
 This explains some of the trepidation.
 It is difficult to blame any one factor, but a combination of these are likely to be at play for any individual historian: lack of confidence in using web archives; a lack of skills in digital history; difficulty in assigning relative weight between digital and non-digital research methods; the relative recency of the period covered by web archives; an abundance of “traditional” material with which one can still forge a solid research career; or a lack of knowledge about web archives and their potential (see , ).

 The knowledge and skills gaps might be overcome by training and practical demonstration of the worth of web archives in contemporary historical scholarship – though structural factors in academia about the time and resources available to run and undertake that training are also, of course, significant barriers.
 However, the “relative recency” issue is increasingly difficult to justify.
 This is not a challenge confined to digital history.
-Past & Present and Selskabet for Samtidshistorisk Forskning have both noted that historians have been slow to embrace histories of the 1990s, especially relative the speed at which 1980s histories were published (, ).
+Past & Present and Selskabet for Samtidshistorisk Forskning have both noted that historians have been slow to embrace histories of the 1990s, especially relative to the speed at which 1980s histories were published (, ).
 But even the informal “thirty-year rule” – a traditional waiting period in contemporary British history, named after the embargo period for procedural civil service documents instituted in the 1950s () – takes us back to 1993.
 The new “twenty-year rule” for official documents and Freedom of Information legislation is now fully implemented () and brings contemporary British history firmly into the twenty-first century.
 Even temporally conservative historians must soon acknowledge that British residents’ activities on the internet are historical in nature.

 The historiographical problem